danillewin/CMM/TRANSCRIPTION_FEATURE.md

 # Audio/Video File Upload and Transcription Feature

 ## Overview
-Added audio/video file upload functionality to the Research Results tab that allows users to upload media files, process them through an external transcription service, and save the transcribed text to the Full Text field.
+Added audio/video file upload functionality to the Research Results tab that allows users to upload media files, process them through an external transcription service API, and save the transcribed text to the Full Text field.
+The system supports both mock and real transcription services.

 ## Features Implemented